Welcome

 New Battery

 So some of you may have noticed that near the beginning of the project I was using a yellow battery.
-I bought from eBay which worked fine but recently I purchased this bad boy (also from eBay) 29.
-Electrics Overview V1 “Shido Lithium Ion 36W Battery” as you can tell by its name, is a lithium ion battery which means it is as light as a feather and apparently puts out much more power to turn the bike over.
+I bought from eBay which worked fine but recently I purchased this bad boy (also from eBay) rf900 motorcycle lithium ion battery “Shido Lithium Ion 36W Battery” as you can tell by its name, is a lithium ion battery which means it is as light as a feather and apparently puts out much more power to turn the bike over.
 Also has pretty lights 🙂 I also picked up this little gadget that I have fitted into the underside of the subframe which flashes (looks like an alarm flash) so I can see what charge is on the bike (red.. yellow.. green..).
 If I’m still not sure, this £3 dial shows the real voltage of the battery.
 As I couldn’t find a place I was happy to mount it on the front dash (I will come to the details on the changes to the front dash later in this post) I decided to mount it next to the fuse box (logical)(no pictures of it mounted yet).
 Again, some of you may have noticed I relocated the fuse box to under the new passenger seat of the R9 subframe as I can quickly access this with a key (whereas the main seat needs an alan key).
 Suzuki RF900 tail swap electrics loom

 Coils